-Blood oranges are so stunning and make the most amazing Blood Orange Margarita cocktail.
+Blood oranges are so stunning and make the most amazing Blood Orange Margarita Cocktails.
 Grab some quick before their short season is over!

 Beyond the oranges I do think a couple of things are imperative for making really good margaritas.